fstepho/insightcode-cli/docs/benchmarks/benchmark-explanations-comparison-2025-06-28.md

 - **Analysis Method**: Automated complexity analysis with detailed explanations
 - **Repository Method**: Fresh clone, default settings, no modifications

+> ⚠️ **Important Limitation**
+> The overall score given by InsightCode does not distinguish between avoidable structural complexity (due to poor code organization) and justified complexity (required by the project’s algorithmic, performance, or compatibility needs).
+This lack of context can unfairly downgrade mature or critical projects and may encourage inappropriate refactoring.
+To make this benchmark truly reliable and recommendable, it is essential to integrate differentiation or weighting for legitimate complexity, in order to provide a relevant and actionable assessment of code quality.

 ## Scoring Algorithm and Thresholds

 ### Overall Score Calculation